morse-simulator/morse/doc/morse/what_new.rst

 Robots
 ++++++

-- the :doc:`user/robots/human` in MORSE has been entierly rewritten.
+- the :doc:`user/robots/human` in MORSE has been entirely rewritten.
 The new human model is much simpler, yet much nicer (in particular, it features mesh skinning for good looking animations).
 On the downside, the interactive mode is gone for now.
 Depending on interest, it can be revived in a future version